-With VLB, each connection picks one of the two paths to the destination by selecting a random VLAN source address.
-Multipath creates two subflows, one on each path to the destination.
+With RLB, each connection picks one of the two paths to the destination by selecting a random VLAN source address.
+MPTCP creates two subflows, one on each path to the destination.
 For the centralized "scheduler", we hard code the paths to avoid overlap.

-Experiment VLB Scheduler Multipath TCP
+Experiment RLB Scheduler MPTCP

 TM 1 2.7Gb/s 4.7Gb/s 4.2Gb/s

 TM 2 2.7Gb/s 2.7Gb/s 4.2Gb/s

+3Currently it does not use DMA and the code is still optimized for the common case of in-order arrivals, whereas MPTCP would benefit from a different set of optimizations.
 The total network goodput is shown above.
-After accounting for overhead and Acks, Scheduler gets 90% of the theoretical maximum on TM1, whereas Multipath TCP gets 80% due to the limitations of our implementation.
-This is still a substantial improvement over VLB.
+After accounting for overhead and Acks, Scheduler gets 90% of the theoretical maximum on TM1, whereas MPTCP gets 80% due to the limitations of our implementation.
+This is still a substantial improvement over RLB.

 The TM2 results are more surprising.
 The poor performance of Scheduler is a limitation of the VLAN-based routing, which forces bidirectional flows to take symmetric paths.
 It turns out that no collision-free schedule is possible for single-path TCP.
-In contrast, Multipath TCP uses all paths and so works well despite collisions.
+In contrast, MPTCP uses all paths and so works well despite collisions.